nats-io/nats.java/README.md

 ## Installation

-The java-nats client is provided in a single jar file, with no external dependencies.
+The java-nats client is provided in a single jar file, with a single external dependency for the encryption in NKey support.
 See [Building From Source](#building-from-source) for details on building the library.

 ### Downloading the Jar